The Movable Minyan

 Saturday Morning

-The Movable Minyan conducts Shabbat morning services at the Westside Jewish Community Center beginning at 10 am on the first and third Shabbat of every month.
+The Movable Minyan conducts Shabbat morning services beginning at 10 am on the first and third Shabbat of every month.
 Not a performance, it’s a service from the heart led by the women and men of the minyan.
 To begin, the sound of the lute awakens you to the goodly possibilities of the day.
 Then, using Sim Shalom, our prayer book, a minyan member leads the community through the service.
 Members also read Torah.
 Enriching each service is a drash, a Torah discussion, also led by a member, where a real give and take of Jewish ideas takes place.
 Concluded by 12:30, the service is followed by a dairy potluck lunch and the singing of zmirot—joyous songs for Shabbat.

 Picture